ARISTOTLE

 Inasmuch as happiness is a certain activity (ἐνέργειά) of soul in conformity

-with perfect virtue (ἀρετὴν τελείαν), it is necessary to examine what virtue
+with complete virtue (ἀρετὴν τελείαν), it is necessary to examine what virtue

 is.